-The U.S. EPA expects the WLAs to be evaluated on a ten-year rolling average basis because of the natural variability in sediment delivery rates and does not expect the load allocation to be met for every square mile within a source category.
+The U.S. EPA expects the waste load allocations to be evaluated on a ten-year rolling average basis because of the natural variability in sediment delivery rates and does not expect the load allocation to be met for every square mile within a source category.
 Responsible Dischargers are not to exceed the load allocations or reductions assigned to the “Total Management” source category, provided in tons/mi2/yr.
 These allocations vary by subwatershed, as noted in Table 40 through Table 43 above.
 Responsible Dischargers calculate their annual loading by multiplying the area of the site with the appropriate load allocation.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 xvii.
 Van Duzen River Sediment TMDL

-The U.S. EPA established the Van Duzen River Sediment TMDL on December 16, 1999 to address the impairment of the Van Duzen River and its tributaries due to sediment.
+The U.S. EPA established the Van Duzen River Sediment TMDL on December 16, 1999, to address the impairment of the Van Duzen River and its tributaries due to sediment.
 These TMDLs do not apply to lands under tribal jurisdiction.

 The implementation requirements for the Van Duzen River Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The North Coast Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Van Duzen River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no point sources of sediment in the North Fork Eel River watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no point sources of sediment in the Van Duzen River watershed.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocation.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 xviii.
 Lagunitas Creek Sediment TMDL

-The San Francisco Bay Regional Water Quality Control Board adopted the Lagunitas Creek Sediment TMDL on June 11, 2014 to address the impairment of Lagunitas Creek due to sediment.
+The San Francisco Bay Regional Water Quality Control Board adopted the Lagunitas Creek Sediment TMDL on June 11, 2014, to address the impairment of Lagunitas Creek due to sediment.
 Point sources of sediment in the watershed contribute minimal sediment loading and are associated with municipal and construction stormwater runoff, which are regulated through NPDES permits.
 Construction sites that discharge into the Lagunitas Creek watershed are therefore considered Responsible Dischargers.

-WLA Translation
+Waste Load Allocation Translation

-The Lagunitas Creek Sediment TMDL set the sediment waste load allocation (WLA) for construction stormwater runoff at 30 tons/year, which is equivalent to the current load from construction sites.
-Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this WLA.
+The Lagunitas Creek Sediment TMDL set the sediment waste load allocation for construction stormwater runoff at 30 tons/year, which is equivalent to the current load from construction sites.
+Per the implementation measures of this TMDL, complying with the requirements of this General Permit is appropriate in addressing this waste load allocation.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit upon its effective date.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLA.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocation.